yaaminiv/yaaminiv.github.io/_posts/2018-05-09-Gonad-Methylation-Analysis-Part12.md

 1. Steven's files are trimmed, but mine are not
 2. Steven's files used the first 1,000,000 as a subset, but mine used the first 10,000

 Either way, Steven said I should move on to the full pipeline and validate everything.
+Sam and Steven both pointed me to [this directory](http://owl.fish.washington.edu/Athaliana/20180411_trimgalore_10bp_Cvirginica_MBD/), which has the trimmed files.
 He also said that I should remove the `-score_min` argument.
 This will make `bismark` run the default setting for alignment mismatches, and allow us to compare the alignment results.
 Time to start a computer process that will take several days to run!

 {% if page.comments %}